Campaign Forms for Use After Filing for Office

 - Candidate/Officeholder Report of Unexpended Contributions (Form C/OH-UC) and Instruction Guide

 - Amendment to Appointment of Campaign Treasurer by a Candidate (Form ACTA) and Instruction Guide

 - Designation of Final Report (Form C/OH-FR) and Instruction Guide

 This form is to be filed at the end of the election or when you are no longer receiving or spending political contributions.
-The final report form is included with (Form C/OH) and is designated as form C/OH-FR.
+The final report form is included at the end of Form C/OH and is designated as form C/OH-FR.
 Please refer to the Instruction Guide, which explains how to complete this form.

-Title 15 of the Texas Election Code by the Texas Ethics Commission
+- Texas Ethics Commission - Title 15 of the Texas Election Code

 This information pertains to the filing requirements of campaign expenditure reports.
 Title 15 also contains regulations on political advertising.

-Note: In addition to requirements of Texas state law, the Highland Village City Charter (Section 8.02D) requires candidates to file a public disclosure with the City Secretary.
+In addition to requirements of Texas state law, the Highland Village City Charter (Section 8.02D) requires candidates to file a public disclosure statement with the City Secretary.
 This provision requires candidates to file a financial disclosure statement with the City Secretary twenty-one (21) days prior to the day of election.
-The last day to file the disclosure statement is April 17, 2016.
+The last day to file the disclosure statement is Monday, April 17, 2017.